claumartinezh/shoe-market-db/README.md

-<h1 align="center">shoe-market-db</h1>
+<h1 align="center">training-db</h1>

-# Example shoes data base
+# Example databases

-This is an example of a shoe data base for fake API consuming.
+These are multiple examples of databases for fake API consuming.

 ## How to use